 In USER mode, plays the user recording in the selected position.
 A beep will play if nothing is recorded.

-SELECTOR DIAL: Selects one of six different built-in categories or one of six user recordings.
+SELECT BUTTON: Selects one of six different Built-in Categories or one of six available User Recording locations.

-MIC IN: Used for recording your own sounds.
+MIC IN: This is the small hole under the VOL button.
+It is for recording your own sounds.
 Excellent results can be achieved simply by speaking into the microphone, or holding the unit 8 to 10 inches away from an audio source.
 Press and hold the REC button to make the recording.

 Q: How much recording time is there for my own sounds?